GET A BETTER DIVORCE SETTLEMENT BY GETTING A BETTER DIVORCE

 Attorneys play two limited but required roles in divorce mediation:

-1) At North Shore Divorce Mediations & Family Law, a licensed family law attorney pilots you to settlement.
+1) At North Shore Divorce Mediations & Family Law, a licensed family law attorney trained at

 IS DIVORCE MEDIATION LIKE MARRIAGE THERAPY?

 No. Divorce mediation is not therapy.
-Divorce mediation is intended to be laser-focused on the legal and practical decisions that must be set-forth.
+Divorce mediation is intended to be laser-focused on the legal decisions that must be set forth in order for a court to grant your divorce.

 TOP 5 REASONS PEOPLE MEDIATE